lupyuen/lupyuen.github.io/src/rhai.md

 1. Run OK on our BL602 Simulator and

-1. Convert correctly to uLisp
+1. Convert correctly to uLisp for execution on BL602

 ## Variables and Expressions